enting827/Quack-a-Tag/README.md

    - Automatically tag files using the Gemini API, enhancing file organization with minimal effort.

 5. **File Search**
-   - Search for files using tag, allowing for quick and easy retrieval of files based on their assigned tags.
+   - Search for files using tags, allowing for quick and easy retrieval of files based on their assigned tags.

 ##  Links
 [Google Apps Script](https://script.google.com/d/1gi9yomRaIXGCfqJRT6jaPQg-koHX9A_3gpM3kb7FeclcrFRXctlTGBd_/edit?usp=sharing)